Skip to main content

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full crane 250-hour service procedure (PDF-ready).
+See the first part of the crane 250-hour service procedure below.
+Download the full version above.

 A 250-hour service is the first tier of scheduled preventive maintenance for a mobile crane (all-terrain or truck-mounted).
 It is performed every 250 engine hours (or approximately every 4-6 weeks of full-time operation) and is classified as a minor service.
 The procedure covers engine oil and filter replacement, air filter inspection, fuel system maintenance, hydraulic system checks, wire rope visual inspection, hook and rigging checks, boom section inspection and lubrication, slew bearing greasing, outrigger servicing, LMI/RCI operation verification, safety device testing (anti-two-block, hoist limits), electrical checks and fire extinguisher verification.
 Unlike a daily pre-start check (which confirms the crane is safe to operate), the 250-hour service involves actual maintenance actions: draining and replacing fluids, replacing filters, greasing components and testing safety systems.
 It is typically performed by a qualified mechanic or crane technician, not the operator.